Take a moment and think back to when you were a child playing sport. What did you enjoy about playing sport?

-It’s a question that many of us will have different views on when it comes to answering, but what does the research say?
-When combing what we’ve seen in sport with our study of the research, there are 5 identified children’s needs that have been shown to most affect the quality of their experience in youth sports.
+It’s a question that many of us will have different views on, but what does the research say?
+When combing what we’ve seen in sport with our study of the research, we landed on 5 identified needs that have been shown to most affect the quality of a child’s sporting experience.
 In the same way a healthy spine maintains the body, the health of these five needs shapes a child’s motivation, learning, enjoyment and quality of play – or in other terms, their love of sport.

 - Inspiration – No one wants to feel like they aren’t good enough and can’t do it.
 This can kill spirits and make a child lose interest.
 At the same time, activities and exercises that are too easy can quickly become boring.
 Children need challenges that aren’t too easy or too hard and the feeling that with effort, good things will come.